hpcugent/vsc_user_docs/mkdocs/docs/HPC/FAQ.md

 ### I don't know the password for the `sudo` command

+When you attempt to use sudo, you will be prompted for a password.
-Attempting to use `sudo` will prompt you for a password, but no valid password can be entered as this feature is reserved for HPC administrators only.
+However, you cannot enter a valid password because this feature is reserved exclusively for HPC administrators.

+`sudo` is used to execute a command with administrator rights, which would allow you to make system-wide changes.
+You are only able to run commands that make changes to the directories that your VSC account has access to, like your home directory, your personal directories like $VSC_DATA and $VSC_SCRATCH, or shared VO/group directories like $VSC_DATA_VO and $VSC_SCRATCH_VO.

-However, a lot of tasks can be performed without `sudo`, including installing software in your own account.
+A lot of tasks can be performed without `sudo`, including installing software in your own account.

 **Installing software**